 – Jason Fried, Basecamp Founder

 This is when the pressure as the company’s “creative director” or “designer” hit me for the first time.
 I had one shot to create something that would generate interest, be memorable, tell a story, and make people want to contact us for their online business needs or we would run out of money and ultimately wither and die.
 I wanted to create an image that was simple in form but visually complex.
-I aim for simplicity in most of my design because most people are naturally drawn to it.
+I aim for simplicity in most of my designs because most people are naturally drawn to them.
 Humans like things that are easy to comprehend.
 We’re naturally drawn to efficiency so my goal was to create something visually simple at first glance but as you continue to stare at it, realize that this seemingly simple design is actually quite complex.

 It’s a metaphor for what we do here at Kodeak.
 Is our mission simple?
 Yes, absolutely.
-Our North Star here at Kodeak is to help small to medium sized businesses do better and/or liberate those who are crushed by their 9 to 5 rat race job.
+Our North Star here at Kodeak is to help small to medium-sized businesses do better and/or liberate those who are crushed by their 9 to 5 rat race job.
 It’s a simple notion, help people make their businesses or side hustles more successful online.
 However, as you really start to parse out what that entails, that simple idea becomes complex.
 Not only do you need a new website, you need a website that will convert traffic into customers and revenue.
 Now that the site is built, it needs to be marketed and there are many different avenues to investigate.
-“Do I focus on Social Media or do I pursue Google Adwords PPC campaigns?
+“Do I focus on Social Media or do I pursue Google Ads PPC campaigns?
 Or am I in an industry where word of mouth is just as good?
 Do I need an email campaign?”
 Now that you’re marketing, are you ranking in the SERPS?
 No?
 “Do I need SEO services?”
 Do you know what users are doing on your website?
 Do you know how to read Google Analytics data?
-Do you even know how to setup Google Analytics on that brand new site?
+Do you even know how to set up Google Analytics on that brand new site?
 All of these things hit business owners like a ton of bricks.
 A ton of very complex bricks.
 Sorry for the rant there, but I have to make it clear that what we do is not easy even though our mission is as simple as it gets.

 Anyway, back to the logo… The geometric shapes symbolize all the factors and variables that comprise what we do, our services if you will.
 I wanted to integrate color that made the design pop to catch people’s attention.
 The bright colors are psychological in nature.
 Orange, Yellow, Red, and Purple were the exact colors I wanted.